Rice-Field/Autonomous/Courses/Artificial Intelligence for Robotics/readme.md

 	* Convolution
 - Using motion and key points together
 	* Narrows location belief until localized
-	* probabities are never zeroed out to account for errors
+	* Probabities are never zeroed out to account for errors

 ```
 1D Location Probability